Web 3.0 - The future of the Internet explained in 5 points!

 Web 2.0 is a term used to describe the second generation of the World Wide Web, characterized by the use of interactive and social elements.
 Web 2.0-Applications enable users to create and share content, for example in the form of blogs, forums, wikis, and social networks.

-Web 3.0, also referred to as the Semantic Web or "intelligent web," refers to a vision by Tim Berners-Lee, inventor of the World Wide Web, of a web that is machine-readable and interpretable, with machines such as computers and smartphones able to have human-like conversations and answer questions.
-This would be made possible by using ontologies and linking data to understand and better interpret the meaning of information on the Web.
+Web 3.0, also known as the semantic web or "intelligent web", refers to a vision by Tim Berners-Lee, the inventor of the World Wide Web, of a web that is machine-readable and interpretable and in which machines such as computers and smartphones are able to have human-like conversations and answer questions.
+This would be made possible by using ontologies and linking data to understand and better interpret the meaning of information on the web.

 Some of the key differences between Web 2.0 and Web 3.0 are: